 The film is a combination of “8mile” meets “Juice”, sprinkled with a taste of “Above the Rim”.
-Put It On is an American biographical drama film about the late hip-hop artist Lamont Coleman better known as BiG L. The director hired on is (Prior Cash Money Affiliate) Michael Alston, and the Screen writer and producer on is SG Magazine owner Jesse (Daze) Swindell.
+Put It On is an American biographical drama film about the late hip-hop artist Lamont Coleman better known as BiG L. The Screen writer and producer on is SG Magazine owner Jesse (Daze) Swindell.
 The Film is Titled (Put It On), named after the late rappers 1995 single release from his debut album “Lifestyles of Da Poor and Dangerous”.
 The true and untold story of late Harlem rapper Big L is one a lot of fans anticipate due to his untimely demise at the age of 24 and his influence in the Hip-Hop culture.

 About film Writer and Lead Producer: Jesse (Daze) Swindell